renatomaia/coutil/doc/manual.md

 Causes [`system.run`](#systemrun-mode) to return prematurely after this function returns.

-### `system.time ([update])`
+### `system.time ([mode])`

-Returns the last calculated timestamp used to evaluate time-related system events.
-The timestamp is a number of seconds with precision of milliseconds.
+Returns a timestamp as a number of seconds with precision of milliseconds according to the value of `mode`, as described below:

+- `"cached"` (default): the last calculated timestamp used to evaluate [time-related events](#systemsuspend-delay).
-It increases monotonically from some arbitrary point in time, and is not subject to clock drift.
+It increases monotonically from some arbitrary point in time (_i.e._, it is not subject to clock drift).

-If `update` is provided and evaluates to `true`, the cached timestamp is updated to the current time of the system before it is returned.
+- `"updated"`: updates the cached timestamp to reflect the current time, and returns this updated timestamp.
+- `"epoch"`: a timestamp relative to [UNIX Epoch](https://en.wikipedia.org/wiki/Unix_time), based on the current time set in the system.
+Therefore,
+unlike the other options,
+it is affected by discontinuous jumps in the system time (_e.g._, if the system administrator manually changes the system time).

 ### `system.nanosecs ()`

 Returns a timestamp in nanoseconds that represents the current time of the system.
-It increases monotonically from some arbitrary point in time, and is not subject to clock drift.
+It increases monotonically from some arbitrary point in time (_i.e._, it is not subject to clock drift).

 ### `system.suspend ([delay])`